spring-cloud/spring-cloud-kubernetes/README.md

       message: Say Hello to the Ops
 ```

-To tell to Spring Boot which `profile` should be enabled at boot strap, a system property can be passed to the java instruction command
+To tell to Spring Boot which `profile` should be enabled at bootstrap, a system property can be passed to the Java
-line responsible to launch Spring Boot using an env variable that you will define with the OpenShift `DeploymentConfig` or Kubernetes `ReplicationConfig`
+command launching your Spring Boot application using an env variable that you will define with the OpenShift
-resource file.

-Example :
+`DeploymentConfig` or Kubernetes `ReplicationConfig` resource file as follows:

 ```yaml
   env: